 You can set an image quality mode for still images.
 Select a quality suitable for the application (such as for processing on PC, use on website etc.).

-1 Press is to select the image quality mode for still images.
+- Press (iv) to select the image quality mode for still images. - Options can be selected by rotating the rear dial.

 Still image quality mode